Kabeer Gbaja-Biamila: Professional career

-In 2000, attended the NFL Combine as an outside linebacker.
-He measured 6'3 and 3/4 while weighing in at 243 pounds.
+In 2000, he attended the NFL Combine as an outside linebacker.
+He was measured at 6'3 and 5/8 while weighing in at 243 pounds.
 He ran a 4.65 40 yard dash but fell in part because he was a tweener (teams weren't sure whether he had the bulk to be a DE or the ability to stick as an OLB) and some concerns over the competition he played against in college.